RetroDECK/ES-DE/THEMES-DEV.md

     - A string literal to display if there is no `staticImage` or `defaultImage` property defined and if no image is found.
     - Default is the full system name.
     - This property can only be used in the `system` view as for the gamelist view the game name is always used as fallback.
+* `textRelativeScale` - type: FLOAT.
+    - This property makes it possible to size the text relative to the overall item size.
+If using this and also defining a text background color using `textBackgroundColor` or `textSelectedBackgroundColor` then this color will still fill the entire item size.
+    - Minimum value is `0.2` and maximum value is `1`
+    - Default is `1`
 * `textColor` - type: COLOR
     - Default is `000000FF`
 * `textBackgroundColor` - type: COLOR